junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## News
+* 29 July, 2020: Our recent key generation survey paper has been accepted by IEEE Access.
+Please check it [here](https://ieeexplore.ieee.org/document/9149584){:target="_blank"}
 * 19 July, 2020: Please check our latest [Heartbeat Key Generation Demonstration Using PPG Sensors](/demo-keygen-heartbeat-ppg/)

 [//]: * PhD Opening: I have an opening in the area of Safeguarding Autonomous Systems, Key Generation for Mobile Ad Hoc Networks.
 Please find more information at [link](https://www.liverpool.ac.uk/study/postgraduate-research/studentships/key-generation-for-mobile-ad-hoc-networks/){:target="_blank"} The application deadline is 31 January, 2020.